Improving Domain Generalization with Domain Relations: Theoretical Analysis

-\end{proposition} The above proposition suggests that by utilizing good domain relations, we can achieve better generalization than treating all training domains equally.
-The detailed proof of the above proposition is in Appendix~\ref{app:proof4.2}.
+\end{proposition} The proposition presented above indicates that by leveraging accurate domain relations, we can achieve superior generalization performance compared to the approach of treating all training domains equally.
+The detailed proof of this proposition can be found in Appendix~\ref{app:proof4.2}.